Saunved/colors-of-internet/README.md

 -   `npm run preview` - Starts a server at http://localhost:4173/ to test production build locally

-Get out src/components/info for more information about this project.
+Check out src/components/info for more information about this project.